eclipse-oniro-mirrors/communication_netstack/READEME.md

 The **network stack component** is an adaptation layer framework for developers to develop network protocol stacks such as HTTP, socket and websocket for OpenHarmony applications.
 At present, it mainly consists of the following two parts:

-1. NAPI based JS adaptation layer on small system.
+1. NAPI based JS adaptation layer on mini system and small system.

-2. JSI based JS adaptation layer on mini system
+2. JSI based JS adaptation layer on standard system.

 ## Directory Structure<a name="section1464106163817"></a>